xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-3.md

 # Knowledge
 * Extract Organisation chart
 	* Single-line-System
 		* Advantages
 			* clear order- and reporting paths
 			* Clear rules of competence
 			* Easy control
 		* Disadvantages
 			* Time loss
 			* Foster rivalry
 			* Routine/ Monotony
 			* “compartment thinking” 部门思维
-                * An Employee can only report to one supervisor
+				- An Employee can only report to one supervisor
     * Multiple-line-system
+	* Lin
+	*
     * Line-and-staff-Organisation
+	    *
 	* Advantages
 		* Relief for the management, use of expertise 专业技能
 	* Disadvantages
 		* lack of acceptance of staff units or clandestine 秘密的 leadership of staff units
     * Functional Organisation
-	* Advantages
-		    * technical specialization of divisions
-		    * operational with homogenes product portfolio
+	* Advantages technical specialization of divisions operational with homogenes product portfolio
-		*
     * Business unit Organisation
     * Holding Organisation
     * Matrix-Organisation